jonstoecker/expressioncalculator/README.md

 expressioncalculator
 ====================

-A simple expression calculator built upon DDMathParser.
+A simple iOS expression calculator built upon DDMathParser.

+Limited interface means that this currently only supports a very limited range of the parser's functionality.